nokau/Barotrauma-zht-edited/README.md

 ### Notes:
 - I left most of the character, location names within missions and events un-translated since all the generated names are not translated either.
 - I left these ship names un-translated: Bunyip, Muikku, Selkie, Kastrull, Herja.
-- Very different translated names for the items and devices.
+- Very different translated names for some of the items and devices.

 ### The files:
 ###### NpcConversations_TraditionalChinese.xml